vaexenc/twitchplaysartifact/README.md

 ## Videos

-As a side note, the stream ran during the glorious days of the [Artifact Twitch Raids](https://knowyourmeme.com/memes/events/artifact-twitch-raids).
+As a side note, the stream ran during the glorious days of the [Artifact Twitch Raids](https://knowyourmeme.com/memes/events/artifact-twitch-raids) of 2019.
 Certain creative decisions have been made for the sake of people's entertainment and for a higher level of thumbnail clickbait.

 [VOD 1](#a) TODO